 PHI 102 History of Philosophy - Ancient (3 credits)

-Introduces students to the problems of philosophy through the critical examination of the earliest developments of Western thought.
-Philosophers covered are the Presocratics, Socrates, Plato, and Aristotle.
+This course introduces students to the problems of philosophy through the critical examination of the earliest developments of Western thought.
+Philosophers covered are: the Presocratics, Socrates, Plato, and Aristotle.

 PHI 103 Critical Thinking (3 credits)